ccb-hms/nhanes-exploration/issues.md

 See [here](https://github.com/ccb-hms/nhanes-exploration/blob/main/build-time-checks.md) for

-* Tables that are in the database but not in the metadata stored in the DB
+* Tables that are in the database but not in the metadata stored in the DB.
+Many of these are excluded because of size and should be listed in the database under `Metadata.ExcludedTables`.

 * Tables that are in the NHANES [manifest](https://wwwn.cdc.gov/Nchs/Nhanes/search/DataPage.aspx)